isa-ulisboa/greends-fads-exercises/fads_ex_05_markdown.md

 ## 3. Create emphasis
 Add italics and bold faces to the file.
-You can use **bold** type face or *italic* to give empahsis to your text.
+You can use **bold** type face or *italic* to give emphasis to your text.
 This is also very simple.
-To format with bold, use two asterists `*` to mark the start and end of the bold text:
+To format with bold, use two asterisks `*` to mark the start and end of the bold text:
 ```
 The following four words **are in bold typeface**, but the rest are not.